migatt/structure_clustering/README.md

   -h, --help       show this help message and exit
 ```

-For example, to cluster your xyz file:
+For example, to cluster an xyz file:
 ```bash
 structure_clustering my_structures.xyz
 ```
-To specify a "special" distance for recognising O-H connectivity (see the next section), use:
+To specify a custom distance for recognising O-H connectivity (see the next section), use a TOML config file:
 ```bash
 structure_clustering my_structures.xyz --config sc_config.toml
 ```